Lab 3:A Disturbance in the Force

 bode(H)

-and a more general command, feedback for applying a more general form of Black's formula than we have seen so far.
+Our ipython file uses the command feedback to apply Black's formula to K(s)H(s), but the feedback command applies a more general form of Black's formula than we have seen so far.
 The feedback command takes two transfer function arguments, H_1 and H_2 to compute an input-output transfer function.
 In particular, if

 G = feedback(H_1, H_2)